NeeD210/expense_vibe/planning/optimizationPlan.md

     *   **Deep Dive:** Analyze this specific query in `convex/projections.ts`.
 How are `installment` and `recurring` transactions identified and aggregated?
     *   **Efficiency:** Are there loops fetching related data (N+1 problem)?
 Can these be optimized by fetching related data in batches or restructuring the query?
     *   **Complex Calculations:** If this query involves complex calculations on raw data, evaluate if some of these can be pre-calculated, done incrementally, or shifted to a scheduled task if real-time accuracy isn't paramount for all aspects.
+    *   **Note:** Pagination has been removed from `getProjectedPayments` for simplicity and performance.
+All projection items are now returned in a single array.

 ### C. Mutation and Action Optimization